adbc-drivers/redshift/README.md

-# ADBC Driver for Microsoft SQL Server
+# ADBC Driver for Amazon Redshift

 This project is not affiliated with AWS.